schoolofdevops/ansible-tutorial/manuscript/chapter5.md

 ## Exercises
 1. Update httpd.conf and change some configuration parameters.
 Validate the service restarts on configuration updates by applying the sitewide playbook.

-2. Create a Role to install and configure MariaDB, a open source fork of MySQL.
-  2.1 Create role scaffold for mariadb  using ansible-galaxy 2.2 Create task to install MariaDB-server and MySQL-python 2.3 Start maridb service
+2. Create a Role to install and configure MySQL server 2.1 Create role scaffold for mysql  using ansible-galaxy 2.2 Create task to install mysql-server and MySQL-python 2.3 Start mysqld service
-  2.4 Manage my.cnf by creating a centrailized copy in role and writing a task to coy it to all db hosts.
+  2.4 Manage my.cnf by creating a centralized copy in role and writing a task to copy it to all db hosts.
+Use helper/my.cnf as a reference
   2.5 Write a handler to restart the service on configuration change